aiven/terraform-provider-aiven/docs/resources/dragonfly.md

 Optional:

 - `cache_mode` (Boolean) Evict entries when getting close to maxmemory limit.
 The default value is `false`.
-- `dragonfly_persistence` (String) When persistence is 'rdb', Dragonfly does RDB dumps each 10 minutes.
+- `dragonfly_persistence` (String) Enum: `off`, `rdb`.
+When persistence is 'rdb', Dragonfly does RDB dumps each 10 minutes.
 Also RDB dumps are done according to backup schedule for backup purposes.
 When persistence is 'off', no RDB dumps and backups are done, so data can be lost at any moment if service is restarted for any reason, or if service is powered off.
 Also service can't be forked.
 - `dragonfly_ssl` (Boolean) Require SSL to access Dragonfly.
 The default value is `true`.
 - `ip_filter` (Set of String, Deprecated) Allow incoming connections from CIDR address block, e.g. '10.20.0.0/16'.
 - `ip_filter_object` (Block Set, Max: 1024) Allow incoming connections from CIDR address block, e.g. '10.20.0.0/16' (see [below for nested schema](#nestedblock--dragonfly_user_config--ip_filter_object))